surusaiudith/pet_feeder/README.md

 # pet_feeder
-making an pet feeder using arduino
+making an pet feeder using arduino uno